gggeek/db-3v4l/README.md

 * Docker-compose: version 1.10 or later

-* Recommended: bash shell
+* Recommended: bash shell and commands: awk, date, dirname, grep, id, printf, sed

 * minimum RAM, CPU, Disk space: these have not been measured, but you probably want something better than a raspberry pi...

 ## Quick Start

-NB: if you have no bash shell interpreter on your host computer, scroll to the end for alternative instructions
+NB: if you have no bash shell interpreter on your host computer, look at the end of this document for alternative instructions

 ### Installation

-    ./bin/stack.sh -w build
+    ./bin/stack.sh build

 *NB*: this will take a _long_time.
 Also, a fast, unmetered internet connection will help.